 Address: 500 Duval Street, Key West, FL 33040

 Key West is the very embodiment of the state of mind that is Margaritaville, and there’s no better way to enjoy it than at the original location of the song’s namesake.
-Jimmy Buffett created an empire with one song, as there are restaurants, cafes, and resort hotels around the world sporting the neon name.
+Jimmy Buffett created an empire with one song, as there are restaurants, cafes, and resort hotels worldwide sporting the neon name.

 See Related: Best Restaurants in Disney Springs